Kitchen units, doors and worktops

 Solid wood kitchen units

-Solid wood kitchen units come in a variety of wood types, from oak to beech, and as you might imagine, these are more expensive.
+Solid wood kitchen units come in a variety of wood types, from oak to beech.
+But, as you might imagine, these are more expensive than laminate or veneered models.
 Most arrive pre-assembled (and glued together), making them very strong and rigid.

-If you're keen to have the look of real wood, but not the cost, one option is to get cheaper laminate-covered cupboards, but end panels and doors in a solid wood.
+If you're keen to have the look of real wood, but not the cost, one option is to get cheaper laminate-covered carcasses, with end panels and doors in a solid wood.

 Best kitchen units